 4. Create an Estate Plan

 Meeting with an estate planning attorney can help you implement estate planning options to minimize — or eliminate — the impact of estate taxes on your loved ones.
 Doing so will transfer more of your hard-earned assets to your intended beneficiaries if you have a large estate.

-These can include qualified personal residence trusts, family limited partnerships, and charitable trusts.
+These can include qualified personal residence trusts, family limited partnerships, charitable remainder trusts, and charitable lead trusts.

 5. Remove Life Insurance Proceeds From Your Estate

-If you own life insurance on yourself — or if your estate is the beneficiary of your policy — the proceeds are included in your taxable estate.
+If you buy life insurance for yourself — or if your estate is the beneficiary of your policy — the proceeds are included in your taxable estate.
 With a little planning, you can create irrevocable trusts designed to hold the insurance policy and remove the death benefit from your taxable estate.